 Here are some simple ways to make the hours you spend in the office more comfortable:

-- Install a seat cover – There are a number of electronic seat covers available that can both massage your back and provide warmth, which might alleviate your pain and other sciatica symptoms.
+- Install a seat cover.
+There are a number of electronic seat covers available that can both massage your back and provide warmth, which might relieve your pain and other sciatica symptoms.
 Alternatively, you could bring in a heating pad for your back and use it when your symptoms flare up.